slimshizn/gerbil/README.md

 - `LOG_LEVEL`: Log level (DEBUG, INFO, WARN, ERROR, FATAL)
 - `MTU`: MTU of the WireGuard interface
 - `NOTIFY_URL`: URL to notify on peer changes
+- `SNI_PORT`: Port for the SNI proxy to listen on
+- `LOCAL_PROXY`: Address for local proxy when routing local traffic
+- `LOCAL_PROXY_PORT`: Port for local proxy when routing local traffic
+- `LOCAL_OVERRIDES`: Comma-separated list of domain names that should always be routed to the local proxy

 Example: